aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/resizing-with-resize-type-enumeration/_index.md

 image.save(destName, new JpegOptions());
 ```

-And there you have it!
-You've successfully resized an image using the Resize Type Enumeration in Aspose.PSD for Java and saved it as a JPEG.

-## Why use Resize Type Enumeration?

-The Resize Type Enumeration gives you fine‑grained control over the resampling algorithm, allowing you to balance speed and quality.
-For most applications, `LanczosResample` offers a great trade‑off, delivering sharp results without a heavy performance penalty.
+You’ve now performed a complete **resize image java** workflow that produces a high quality image resize and a ready‑to‑use JPEG output.

 ## Common Issues and Solutions

 - **Image appears blurry after resize** – Try a different `ResizeType` such as `Bicubic` or `NearestNeighbour` to see which yields the best visual result for your specific image.
 - **OutOfMemoryError on large PSD files** – Process the image in smaller chunks or increase the JVM heap size (`-Xmx` flag).

 ## FAQ's